BronzeOwl4/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script in the file 8-firstdelete deletes betty in my_first_directory in the /tmp/ directory The script in the file 9-firstdirdeletion deletes my_first_directory in the /tmp/ directory The script in the file 10-back changes the working directory to the previous one
+The script in the file 8-firstdelete deletes betty in my_first_directory in the /tmp/ directory The script in the file 9-firstdirdeletion deletes my_first_directory in the /tmp/ directory The script in the file 10-back changes the working directory to the previous one The script in the file 11-lists lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format